-Variation: These are essentially rackspace presets.
-Variations contain the same plugins and interconnections but with different parameter settings.
-For example, you can create a rackspace to add phasing to a piano sound, then add several variations, each with different degrees of phase intensity.
+Variation: These are essentially rackspace presets, all containing the same plugins and interconnections, but with different widget settings.
+For example, you can create a rackspace to add phasing to a piano sound, and thenadd several variations, each with different degrees of phase intensity.
+Since variations actually store widget settings, every parameter you want stored in a variation must be assigned to a widget on a rack panel.
 As with rackspaces, you can switch from one variation to another instantaneously-and with no interruption of sound-either from your laptop, with up/down pedals, or via MIDI program change messages.

-Widget: A virtual object (such as a knob, slider, button, or meter) used to control and/or display plugin settings.
-Widgets can be operated either with your laptop's mouse or trackpad, or remotely from a MIDI controller.
+Widget:A virtualobject (such as aknob, slider, button, or meter) used to control and/or display plugin settings.
+Widgets can be operatedeither withyour laptop's mouse or trackpad, or remotely from a MIDI controller.
 With the use of OSC, widgets can also be operated from iOS / Android tablets or smartphones.

-Widget group: A collection of widgets that operate ganged together, where changing one widget in the group changes all of the others in the group, as well.
+Widget group:A collection of widgets that operate ganged together, where changing one widget in the group changes all of the others in the group, as well.
 This is a powerful method for controlling multiple plugin parameters simultaneously.
 For example, you could create several slider widgets that control the volume of various plugins and then raise or lower the volume of all of them by moving any one of them.
 In addition, individual widget scaling allows simple implementation of effects such as cross-fading.
 For more information, see the widget group reference section.